Zaid-Ajaj/the-elmish-book/chapters/commands/async-recursive-updates.md

   </div>
 </div>

 The data model is very similar to that of the timer.
 We keep track of the current count and the finish number.
-As for the messages, there is the message `Startcountdown` to kick off the recursive workflow and the `Tick` message that updates the state every second and calls itself again until the `Count` has reached zero:
+As for the messages, there is the message `StartCountdown` to kick off the recursive workflow and the `Tick` message that updates the state every second and calls itself again until the `Count` has reached zero:
 ```fsharp
 type State = {
   Count : int